kyljgr/shippy/SOW.md

 [comment]: # ([Briefly describe the goal of the project.
 What problem are you trying to solve or what functionality are you aiming to achieve?])

-A simple battleship type game played in the command line.
+A command-line Battleship-style game implemented with socket programming, enabling real-time interaction and updates between two players.

 ### Scope: